 Om had no answer to this, and walked off in a huff as such emotional taunts laced with philosophy from his mother never made any dent on his psyche…

 Satish walked into the narrow lane just in time to spot Veena walking upto him.
 This was supposedly to be their last meeting.
 Veena’s father was moving out from this town with his business partner to Ahmednagar .
-They walked hand in hand across the splattered street what it had become with the wind and the rain having played havoc in the small town for the last few days.
-The turmoil that played out in their minds was not any less compared to what the unsettled elements were experiencing, right now.
+They walked hand in hand across the splattered street with the wind and the rain having played havoc in the small town for the last few days.
+The turmoil that played out in their minds was not any less compared to the unsettled elements right now.